 In his personal life, Mortensen is known for his linguistic capabilities, speaking Danish, English, French, and Spanish fluently, as well as being conversational in Italian, and can understand Norwegian and Swedish.
 He's also a huge hockey fan, specifically of the Montreal Canadiens, proving his love by wearing a Canadiens tee under his armor throughout the filming of LOTR.
 "It gave me just a little more power with the sword," he said, according to The Globe and Mail.

-#30 on The Hottest Men Over 40see more on Viggo Mortensen
+#50 on The Coolest Actors Eversee more on Viggo Mortensen

 Elijah Wood had over a decade of acting work under his belt by the time he first appeared onscreen as Frodo Baggins, despite being just 20 when The Fellowship of the Ring hit theaters.
 After the trilogy, he immediately hopped into indie films, most notably playing Patrick in the critically acclaimed Eternal Sunshine of the Spotless Mind.
 He's had consistent work ever since he got into acting, with a lot of his roles since LOTR being voice work, and many of those in video games.
 That said, he's continued to appear in movies, but more recently become known for his quirky TV shows, like Wilfred and Dirk Gently's Holistic Detective Agency.
 Basically, he's done it all.